 Since Cherry Heering is naturally flavored, it lacks the medicinal cough syrup-like taste of many cherry-flavored distilled spirits.
-Instead, it is sweet and rich like cherry jam with a nice fruit tartness and hints of wood and almond.
+Instead, it is sweet and rich like cherry jam with a lovely fruit tartness and hints of wood and almond.

 How to Drink Cherry Heering